 “We believe in creating the world we want to live in and putting our beliefs into practice in our backyard.” ~ from Ashevillage Sanctuary’s mission statement

 Ashevillage Sanctuary is a women-led, 1.3 acre eco-urban permaculture homestead & living-learning laboratory.
-The core purpose of the Sanctuary is to help anchor the divine feminine on the planet.
-We are located 5 blocks from downtown Asheville & back 60 acres of woods and trails.
+The core purpose of the Sanctuary is to help anchor the wild & divine feminine on the planet.
+We are located 5 blocks from downtown Asheville & border 60 acres of woods & trails.

 The Sanctuary site includes:

-• 3 naturally renovated houses with clay paint & plaster, and small earthen out buildings
+• 2 naturally renovated houses with clay paint & plaster + small earthen out buildings

 • Integrated ecological rainwater catchment ponds & a natural habitat landscape

 • Beautiful, organic edible, medicinal & flowered permaculture gardens

 • Natural beekeeping, composting & mushroom production

 • Woodland area with natural buildings & access to trails

 • Women-focused, community-inspired gatherings, events & educational opportunities

 • Healing & embodied arts of the mind, soul, spirit, heart & sensual pleasure body